usarscotus/legal-directory/_frcp/rule_62.1.md

 ---
 layout: rule
-title: "Rule 62.1.
-Indicative Ruling on a Motion for Relief That is Barred by a Pending Appeal"
+title: Rule 62.1.
+Indicative Ruling on a Motion for Relief That is Barred by a Pending Appeal
 permalink: /frcp/rule_62.1/
 order: 62.1
+chapter: Title VII.
+Judgment
 ---

 (a) Relief Pending Appeal.
 If a timely motion is made for relief that the court lacks authority to grant because of an appeal that has been docketed and is pending, the court may: